by Marcelo Guimaraes – Founder & Owner of Discover Scandinavia Tours

 … because just like you can’t see the moon and the stars on a cloudy night, you also should not expect to see the Aurora Borealis then.
 The twist: unpredictability.
 Weather forecasts will give us hints of how clear or cloudy skies will be at some point in the near future, but things can change in the last minute.
 That makes planning tricky.

 How to address this factor: give yourself time, as much time as you can.
 Do not make the mistake of allocating a single night for Northern Lights viewing, for instance.
-The more nights you have at your destination, the higher your chances of having good weather line up with all other factors to provide you with the spectacle of a lifetime, possibly even multiple times.
+The more nights you have at your destination, the higher your chances of finding the best times to see the Northern Lights.

-- Carefully monitor the weather across the region, which allows them to drive to locations identified as optimum for viewing conditions;
+- Carefully monitor the weather across the region, which allows them to drive to the best places to see the Northern Lights in each country;

 - Offer the possibility of re-booking our clients at a future night, if the weather on the original night doesn’t cooperate;